wavefrontshaping/pyDigHolo/README.md

 # pyDigHolo

-Python module to use [Joel Carpenter](https://github.com/joelacarpenter)'s [digHolo](https://github.com/joelacarpenter/digHolo)  C++ library.
+`pyDigHolo` is a Python module to use [Joel Carpenter](https://github.com/joelacarpenter)'s [digHolo](https://github.com/joelacarpenter/digHolo)  C++ library.
 [digHolo](https://github.com/joelacarpenter/digHolo) is a high-speed library for off-axis digital holography.

 ## Installation

-First, install
+First, install [digHolo](https://github.com/joelacarpenter/digHolo)  C++ library.

 Then, install pyDigHolo, using `pip`

 ```bash
 pip install git+https://github.com/wavefrontshaping/pyDigHolo.git
 ```

-or clone the repository and install using in the module folder
+or clone the repository and, in the module folder, install using

 ```bash
 python setup.py install
 ```
 ## Documentation

-This module more or less simply wraps the function from the `digHolo` C module, please refer to the offocial  [digHolo repository](https://github.com/joelacarpenter/digHolo) for documentation.
+This module more or less simply wraps the functions from the `digHolo` C++ module, please refer to the offocial  [digHolo repository](https://github.com/joelacarpenter/digHolo) for documentation.
 ## Basic usage